qpe-y9d37y/awx_linux-lifecycle/README.md

-# awx_rhel-lifecycle
+# awx_linux-lifecycle
-Management of RHEL servers' lifecycle with AWX Project or Ansible Tower
+Management of Linux servers' lifecycle with AWX Project or Ansible Tower

 ## Playbooks and comments: